justnat3/tbsh/README.md

 ## Where is this in development?

-    This is really early in development I do not work on this really often.
+    This is really early in development I do not work on this super often.
-    Right now we are currently writing the lexing and parsing process for the lanauage
+    Right now we are currently writing the lexing and parsing process for the lanauage This will likely be slow at the being as I am learning about the processes that go into make a language A lot of things are up for change.

 ## Where can I see the progress for this project?
     for now you can look at CHANGELOG.md